Paid Sick and Safe Time

 Important Notice

-For information about Gig Worker Paid Sick and Safe Time information, please visit the COVID-19 Gig Worker Protections page.
+Looking for information about Gig Worker Paid Sick and Safe Time?
+Please visit the COVID-19 Gig Worker Protection Page.

 Seattle's Paid Sick and Safe Time (PSST) Ordinance went into effect on September 1, 2012.